Ayurveda vs COVID-19Dr. Surya Bhagwati

 – Use Ayurvedic supplement rich in herbs like amla which is a great source of Vitamin C

-– E.g Dr. Vaidya’s Herbofit (Chyawanprash capsules) for adults and Chakaash (Chyawanprash Toffees for kids)
+– E.g Dr. Vaidya’s Chyawan Tabs (Chyawanprash tablets) for adults and Chakaash (Chyawanprash Toffees for kids)

 – It is an ideal remedy to increase lung capacity and immunity power and help prevent respiratory distress.